Tinashe: 2000–2011: The Stunners and acting roles

-In 2007, Tinashe joined girl group the Stunners, founded by Vitamin C. Her bandmates were friends Marisol Esparza, Allie Gonino, Hayley Kiyoko, and Kelsey Sanders.
-Six months after their formation, the group signed with Columbia Records, and later signed a production deal with Lionsgate Entertainment for scripted television show for MTV.
-In October, the group released a five-song EP, influenced by artists such as Madonna, Gwen Stefani, and Rihanna.
-The music video for their promo single, "We Got It", was released on February 22, 2010, and they performed the song on The Today Show and The Wendy Williams Show.
+In 2007, Tinashe joined girl group, the Stunners, founded by American singer Vitamin C. Tinashe's bandmates were Marisol Esparza, Allie Gonino, Hayley Kiyoko, and Kelsey Sanders.
+Six months after their formation, the group signed with Columbia Records and later signed a production deal with Lionsgate Entertainment for scripted television show for MTV.
+In October, they released a five-song EP, influenced by artists such as Madonna, Gwen Stefani, and Rihanna.
+In 2009, they performed "Santa Bring My Soldier Home" on The Wendy Williams Show.
 After signing with Universal Republic Records, they released a single, "Dancin' Around the Truth" in 2010.
-The music video premiered on June 2, 2010, just before the group was announced as an opening act on Justin Bieber's My World Tour.
+The music video premiered on June 2, just before the group was announced as an opening act on Canadian singer Justin Bieber's My World Tour.

-After the Bieber tour the Stunners returned to the recording studio, but disbanded in 2011, and Tinashe began pursuing a solo career.
-After the Stunners disbanded, Tinashe "bought a bunch of equipment, a camera, and microphones", and began to teach herself how to record and mix music.
-She wrote and recorded songs in her room studio.
-She produced beats with Logic Pro, and also filmed and edited her own music videos with Pro Tools and Final Cut Pro.
-Tinashe cites YouTube as her "teacher".

-On May 3, 2011, Tinashe gave her first televised solo performance during a Dodgers–Cubs game, singing "God Bless America".
-On June 24, 2011, Tinashe released her first solo music video, a cover of Lil Wayne's single "How to Love".
-The song was later released as a free digital download via Tinashe's official website.
-Tinashe was featured on the dance single "Artificial People" by OFM, released on September 12, 2011.
-On November 25, 2011, Tinashe released the music video for "Can't Say No", her first original solo song.
-Tinashe stated that the song samples an instrumental of Britney Spears's song "Blur".
-"Can't Say No" was released for download on November 28, 2011.
+After Bieber's tour, the Stunners returned to the recording studio, but disbanded in 2011, and Tinashe began pursuing a solo career.
+After the group disbanded, Tinashe purchased recording equipment, including a camera and microphones, beginning to teach herself how to record and mix music.
+She wrote and recorded songs in her room studio, while she produced beats with Logic Pro, filmed and edited her own music videos with Pro Tools and Final Cut Pro.
+Tinashe cited YouTube as her "teacher".
+On June 24, she released her first solo music video, a cover of American rapper Lil Wayne's single, "How to Love".
+The song was later released as a free digital download via her official website.
+Tinashe was featured on her debut single, "Artificial People", by American production team OFM, released on September 12.
+On November 25, she released a music video for "Can't Say No", her first original solo song; which sampled the instrumental of the Britney Spears song, "Blur".
+It was released for digital download on November 28.